All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can these peptides help with specific conditions like arthritis or acne?

 BPC-157 shows promise for inflammatory conditions like arthritis through its anti-inflammatory and tissue repair mechanisms.
 GHK-Cu may benefit acne-prone skin by reducing inflammation and promoting healthy skin turnover.
-However, these applications remain investigational, and individuals with specific medical conditions should consult healthcare providers before starting peptide therapy.
+But these applications remain investigational, and individuals with specific medical conditions should consult healthcare providers before starting peptide therapy.

 Sources & References